AviatrixSystems/Docs/HowTos/gateway.rst

 Public Subnet
 --------------

-Aviatrix gateways must be launched in a public subnet.
+Aviatrix gateways are launched in a public subnet.

 A public subnet in AWS VPC is defined as a subnet whose associated route table has a default route entry that points to IGW.
 To learn